animanoj/androidTicTacToe/README.md

 # androidTicTacToe
-An Android Tic Tac Toe game for two players
+An Android Tic Tac Toe game for one (versus AI) and two player matches